The Early Years

-As the demand for high grade copper grew after the war, so did the demands placed on the railroad’s aging equipment.
-The railroad's management decided that it needed bigger and better equipment as well as better track.
-Using revenue from the increasing ore shipments, the line was standard gauged and equipment was leased from the Atchison, Topeka, & Santa Fe.
-By the close of the war, the line had been not only upgraded but also extended further north to a connection with the Union Pacific at Jean, Nevada.
-A few years later that the route was realigned and the original segment between Elwood and Jean was taken out of service.
-The new alignment, which maintained the UP connection at Jean, was a faster, less strenuous route that allowed quicker shipment of ore to the north.
+As the demand for high grade copper grew during and after the war, so did the demands placed on the railroad’s aging equipment.
+Management decided that it needed bigger and better locomotives as well as better track.
+Using revenue from the increasing ore shipments, the line was rebuilt and the track south of Elwood was double tracked.
+Soon after the war, the line was extended further north to a connection with the Union Pacific at Jean, Nevada, prompted by the closure of the main smelter that received much of the ore traffic.
+The original survey took the northern extension through some rough terrain that included a tunnel, but the railroad was not satisfied and sought out an easier route.
+A new survey was commissioned and a route was found that eliminated the tunnel and kept the grade relatively flat.
+The new route also added a few miles, but this was a small price to pay for the service improvement that was about to take place.
+By 1960, the new line was officially opened to traffic and the original route between Elwood and Jean was taken out of service.
+The new alignment, which maintained the UP connection at Jean, was a faster, less strenuous route that allowed quicker shipment of ore to the north and eliminated many of the speed restrictions that hampered traffic flow.
 Another benefit of the realignment was the increased transfer traffic from the UP to the ATSF with cars bound for customers on the SFSW.
-The railroad was now in a position to start making orders for new cars to handle increased ore shipments and at the same time, the railroad bought its first diesel locomotives.
+The railroad was now in a position to start making orders for new cars to handle the increasing ore shipments and at the same time, the railroad bought its first diesel locomotives.